Quick Summary

 Accounting standards.
 The financial information must be prepared in accordance with IFRS or, if not applicable to a member State, with national accounting standards for issuers from the Community.
 For an issuer incorporated outside the EEA, the accounts should be prepared under IFRS or under GAAP that have been internationally accepted (US and Japanese GAAP have been deemed equivalent to IFRS by the European Commission).

 Financial statements.
 The issuer of securities must provide to the CNMV individual and consolidated (if applicable) financial statements.
-The financial statements must include historical financial information for the last three financial years.
+The financial statements must include historical financial information for the last two financial years.
 Additionally, the financial statements must have been audited in accordance with the law which may be applicable to the issuer.
 Any quarterly (voluntary) or half-yearly (mandatory) financial information that the company has published since the date of the last audited financial statements must also be provided, together with any audit or review report.
 Also, if there has been a significant change in the company's position (such as a significant acquisition or merger), pro-forma financial information must be provided reflecting how the transaction would have affected its assets, liabilities and earnings if it had occurred at the beginning of the period covered by the report.

 Listing process

-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

 Listing involves the CNMV reviewing and approving the prospectus for the relevant offering and listing of the shares in its capacity as the Spanish Securities Authority.
 Once the prospectus is approved, the Spanish Stock Exchange rules on the admission to trading of the shares.
 The following is a fairly typical process and timetable for a listing of a foreign issuer on the Spanish Stock Exchange.
+Any listing under the BME Easy Access procedure would be subject to a simplified and streamlined process.

 Link to Timetable